apache/cloudstack-documentation/source/adminguide/templates.rst

 Sharing templates and ISOs with other accounts/projects
 ----------------------------------------------

-When adding a template/ISO, the owner can choose to make template/ISO public or to keep it private.
-Once the template/ISO is created, the owner can choose to share this template/ISO so that other accounts/projects can also use the template/ISO.
+When adding a template/ISO, the owners can choose to make template/ISO public or to keep it private.
+Once the template/ISO is created, the owners can choose to share this template/ISO so that other accounts/projects can also use the template/ISO.

-Currently, the owner can share his template/ISO with:
+Currently, the owners can share his template/ISO with:
-  - other accounts inside his own domain (i.e. can't share the template/ISO with other accounts in the subdomain of his domain or any other domains)
+  - other accounts inside their own domain (i.e. can't share the template/ISO with other accounts in the subdomain of their domain or any other domains)
-  - projects where he belongs to (i.e. projects where he is the owner/creator or other projects where he has been joined)
+  - projects where they belongs to (i.e. projects where they are the owners/creators or other projects where they have been joined)

 Template/ISO permissions can be changed via updateTemplatePermissions/updateIsoPermissions API call or via GUI.
 It is supported to add, remove or reset (remove all) template/ISO permissions.

 When adding or removing permissions to/from a template/ISO, it is required to specify account/project name which is being added/removed from the template/ISO permissions.

 Global setting "allow.user.view.all.domain.accounts" has a default value of "false".
-This makes sure that when a regular user (of a "User" role) wants to share a template/ISO via GUI, he will not be shown the list of all accounts in his domain and he will need to know the name of the destination account with which he is sharing the template/ISO.
+This makes sure that when the regular users (of a "User" role) wants to share a template/ISO via GUI,  they will not be shown the list of all accounts in his domain and they will need to know the name of the destination account with which they are sharing the template/ISO.
 This makes sense in public clouds where each account of a single domain is a different tenant/customer and privacy is imperative.
 In this case, the user will be presented with an input field to enter the account name, as on the images below:

 .. warning::
       The images displayed below refer to template permissions, but the same applies for ISO permissions.